 - To maintain and update the ISTA rules on purity testing

 - To update and clarify these rules whenever needed.
 This can be a request from a member laboratory, the industry, and others

 - To provide tools and information as an aid in seed identification

 - To look into possibilities of e.g. image analysis and other tools to be implemented in daily routine analysis in a laboratory

 The work of the committee focuses on:

-- Chapter 2 for making the working sample of the test
+- Chapter 2 for determining the working sample of the Purity test and OSD

 - Chapter 3 and 4 on how to perform the purity and other seed determination